cairo-book/cairo-book/src/ch11-09-loops-and-idiomatic-looping.md

 Next, we will examine the two Cairo examples in Sierra and note any findings that can help us understand how the `loop` keyword is compiled to recursion.

->Note: For our example, our findings came from understanding the **statments** section in Sierra that shows the execution traces of the two programs.
+>Note: For our example, our findings came from understanding the **statements** section in Sierra that shows the execution traces of the two programs.
 If you are curious to learn more about Sierra, check out the three [blog](https://medium.com/nethermind-eth/under-the-hood-of-cairo-1-0-exploring-sierra-7f32808421f5) series by Mathieu.

 Notable findings from Sierra: